-Select the language to display in the user interface.
+You can select the language to display in the user interface.
 The default is English.

 Administrator and User Passwords

 Some functions and preferences available from the user interface are accessible only to administrative users with a password.
 For security reasons, Avaya recommends that you change the default administrator password (1 2 3 4) during the initial configuration.